nystera/TelegramPokerLedgerBot/README.md

 5. Update the ledger history only when it's settled.

-Contributions and suggestions are welcome!
+### Contributions and suggestions are welcome!

+Simply raise an issue or MR and I'll take a look into it (when I have the time xd)